Exploring clinical roles

 If you're interested in specialist roles...

-- Take it upon yourself to become an expert in your chosen subject in your own time.
+- Take it upon yourself to become an expert in your chosen field by reading journals, articles, books, attending conferences, joining professional networks, RCN forums, etc.

 - Volunteer to become the "link nurse" for your chosen subject within your unit. (e.g. infection control, diabetes, nutrition, tissue viability, etc.)

-- Contact relevant employers and organisations to arrange informal visits.
+- Contact relevant departments, employers or organisations to arrange informal visits.

 - Use your contacts, colleagues, and friends to get in touch with specialist nurses and build up a list of contacts.